otr4j/otrv4/otrv4.md

 Given a new DH Ratchet:

+// REMARK first bullet below hints at `public DH key` being empty if not a DH-ratchet (i.e. third-brace-key ratchet) maybe could be emphasized more? (space-effiency, encoding)

   * Rotate the ECDH keys and brace key, see
     [Rotating ECDH Keys and Brace Key as sender](#rotating-ecdh-keys-and-brace-key-as-sender) section.